stephenangelico/BioBox/README.md

 		- R3 -> L1 ("bragging wire")
 		- R4 -> GND (MCP pin 9)

+The "bragging wire" tells you how great the range of the potentiometer is.
+The reason this is necessary for this slider is because the MCP3008 needs the full range of resistance to be present between +3.3V and GND.
+For most 3-pin potentiometers, this is simply done by wiring the outside pins to +3.3v and GND, and the middle pin to a channel.
+With this slider, there are two independent 2-pin scales which work in opposite directions.
+When added together, the scales always add up to the full range, irrespective of the position of the slider.
+Therefore, by linking the opposite scales and measuring one of them, we can emulate a single 3-pin potentiometer to the MCP3008.

 - Motor control
 	- TB6612FNG connections:
 		- VM -> +5V (pin 2)